Fall 2015 Enrollment

 The Rosemont Difference

-Each Rosemont student participates in a special assessment program at the beginning of their first year to evaluate academic skills, personality traits, and learning styles.
-The findings are reviewed individually with each student and lead to the creation of a personalized learning plan that gives students a better understanding of their abilities, serves as a touchstone to chart academic growth and progress, and helps foster success at Rosemont and beyond.
+Each Rosemont student participates in a special assessment program at the beginning of their first year to evaluate their individual academic skills, personality traits, and learning styles.
+Their findings are then reviewed and applied to a personalized learning plan that gives them a better understanding of their abilities.
+This plan serves as a touchstone to chart academic growth and progress, helping foster success both at Rosemont and beyond.

 Learning without limits